iorga-group/splogger/README.md

 Finally, you can pass the logger as output parameter to any stored procedure and use it to log events without creating a sub-logger (good for small procedure).

-To get an running sample, you can have a look at [SPLogger Tests](./src/99-splogger-tests.sql)
+To get an running sample, you can have a look at [SPLogger and SPLogger-UT Tests](./src/99-splogger-and-sploggerUT-tests.sql)

 # How to use SPLogger-UT ?

-If you plan to use Unit Test on your SP, you should prefer to use templates [toplevel-stored-procedure-with-UT-template](./templates/toplevel-stored-procedure-with-UT-template.sql) and [stored-procedure-with-UT-template](./templates/stored-procedure-with-UT-template.sql) as model.
+If you plan to use Unit Testing on your Stored Procedures, you can use templates (@see  [toplevel-stored-procedure-with-UT-template](./templates/toplevel-stored-procedure-with-UT-template.sql) and [stored-procedure-with-UT-template](./templates/stored-procedure-with-UT-template.sql)) as model.

 Inside of your SPs, you can use dedicated methods of schema `sploggerUT` like `sploggerUT.SetDateTimeValue`, `sploggerUT.SetNVarcharValue`, `sploggerUT.SetIntValue` or `sploggerUT.SetSqlSelectValue` to memorise some values that you will be able to check after execution.